 Our Deluxe East Anglian Cheese Selection contains six wonderful cheeses from Suffolk and Norfolk.
-In addition to the three fine cheeses included in our East Anglian Cheeseboard, this deluxe version contains three more of this area’s best.
-These include a flavoursome goat’s cheese, a fresh and milky soft cheese and a golden crumbly cheese — showcasing just how exciting East Anglian cheese is today.
-All six cheeses in this set are handmade with rich, creamy milk straight from the farm.
-This diverse selection contains Norfolk Dapple Cheddar-style cheese, Baron Bigod Brie-style cheese, Binham Blue, Norfolk Mardler goat’s cheese, St Jude soft cheese and Suffolk Gold crumbly cheese.
-Read more
+In addition to the three fine cheeses included in our East Anglian Selection, this deluxe version contains three more of this area’s best.
+Alongside soft and creamy Baron Bigod, cheddar-style Norfolk Dapple and tangy Binham Blue we have eye-catching Norfolk Mardler, a flavoursome goat’s cheese; delicate and fresh St. Jude; and last but not least crumbly Suffolk Gold.
+All six cheeses in this diverse selection are handmade with rich, creamy milk straight from the farm.

 Serve the finest British cheeses with this perfectly balanced selection.
 Including a rich and creamy Shropshire Blue, from the makers of Cropwell Bishop Stilton, a delicious new award-winning Cheddar from Trethowan's Dairy - Pitchfork with its long-lasting finish pairs beautifully with a spoonful of Slate chutney.
 Pave Cobble, an ash-coated sheep’s cheese, completes our trio with a light and delicate dimension.
 Serve all three with delightfully crunchy Peter’s Yard Sourdough Crispbreads.
 Read more